-- 1. Write and distribute a syllabus for each course taught.
-All syllabi must include the course objectives, student learning outcomes, grading procedures, instructor's office hours, and attendance policies (Please consult University Policy STUD-332: Class Attendance). - 2.
+- Write and distribute a syllabus for each course taught.
+All syllabi must include student learning outcomes, grading procedures, instructor's office hours, and attendance policies (Please consult University Policy STUD-332: Class Attendance). - 2.
 Direct instruction and examinations toward the completion of stated objectives and to return graded work promptly. - 3.
 Maintain consistency between course content and the course description in the current University Catalog. - 4.
 Make available to students throughout the semester a current evaluation of their progress, including student inspection of graded work.
 All final examinations and final papers not returned to the student must be retained by the instructor of record for at least one calendar year and be made available to the student for inspection upon request. - 5.
 Conduct classes according to the published schedule.
 In the event that a class must be canceled, the faculty member must notify the Department Chair/Supervisor or the Office of the College Dean before the scheduled class meeting. - 6.
 Schedule and post reasonable office hours for student conferences.
 The minimum number of expected office hours per week is determined by the Dean of the College. - 7.
 Be available for student advisement during registration periods and keep current with curricular changes that influence the advising process.
 (In addition, faculty members are expected to maintain accurate files for each advisee.) - 8.
 Promote a work and educational environment free from harassment. - 9.
-Assist in providing program accessibility to self-identified qualified students with disabilities by making reasonable accommodations for the disability, as coordinated through the Office of Accessibility and Disability Services (www.coastal.edu/disabilityservices). - 10.
-Assure that online courses comply with the expectations described in University Policy ACAD-SENA 128 Distance Learning. - 5.1 Faculty Responsibilities
+Assist in providing program accessibility to self-identified qualified students with disabilities by making reasonable accommodations for the disability, as coordinated through the Office of Accessibility and Disability Services. - 10.
+Assure that online courses comply with the expectations described in University Policy ACAD-128 Distance Learning. - 11.
+Protect the privacy of students as defined in the Family Educational Rights and Privacy Act of 1974 by: